As magic surged through his body, the Kraken finally turned its attention toward him.

 It was crushing it into nothing.

-"Oh no," Thaddeus muttered under his breath as he saw the angle of the ship shift dangerously.
+"Oh no," Thaddues muttered under his breath as he saw the angle of the ship shift dangerously.
 The weight of the creature was pulling it toward deeper water, dragging it inch by inch into the abyss.

 If it went down, no one would survive.

-Without hesitation, Thaddeus stepped off his ship.
+Without hesitation, Thaddues stepped off his ship.

 For a moment, there was nothing beneath him.